 DAIL noted that the proposed amendments to this section of Draft 3.1 contemplate potential placement in the forensic facility only at the time of the initial commitment by the Criminal Division.
 Advocating for the option of seeking the placement of an individual in the forensic facility subsequent to this initial commitment hearing, DAIL supports the inclusion of language in 18 V.S.A. § 8845, similar to what is proposed in Draft 3.1, which makes clear that such an option is available and describes the nature and content of a petition to the Family Division.
-The Vermont Center for Crime Victim Services (VCCVS), Joanne Kortendick, and Kelly Carroll concurred with DAIL's position in advocating for the option of seeking placement of an individual in the forensic facility subsequent to the initial commitment hearing, asserting that the Legislature should adopt a version of the Bill that includes this option and sets forth a process for this later placement to be considered when appropriate.

-Finally, DAIL seeks to exclude any language that requires the court to find that a community-based placement is the least restrictive environment for the individual.
-A designated program, by definition, must provide appropriate custody, care, and habilitation "in an individual manner."
+Finally, DAIL opposes the inclusion of language that requires the court to find that a placement is the least restrictive environment for the individual.
+This language currently appears nowhere in 18 V.S.A. chapter 206; rather, a designated program must provide appropriate custody, care, and habilitation "in an individual manner."
 See 18 V.S.A. § 8839(2).

-DAIL is keenly aware of its obligation under federal law to ensure that an individual is placed in the least restrictive environment, and the sanctions for failing to do so, but DAIL envisions that requiring courts to make a "least restrictive environment" determination in matters in which an individual is not being considered for placement at the forensic facility could significantly alter the nature of the commitment proceedings, by authorizing the court to weigh in on staffing, placement, and programming decisions, which, to date, have not been a focus of the courts and could lead to both frequent litigation regarding the individual's specific treatment needs and the issuance of commitment orders directing that DAIL/agencies provide services in very specific ways.
+DAIL is keenly aware of its obligation under federal law to ensure that an individual is placed in the least restrictive environment, and the sanctions for failing to do so, but DAIL is also aware of no other context in which its discretion to determine the least restrictive environment is subject to judicial review/determination.
+DAIL envisions that requiring courts to make a "least restrictive environment" determination in matters in which an individual is not being considered for placement at the forensic facility could significantly alter the nature of the commitment proceedings, by authorizing the court to weigh in on staffing, placement, and programing decisions, which, to date, have not been a focus of the courts and could lead to both frequent litigation regarding the individual's specific treatment needs and the issuance of commitment orders directing that DAIL/agencies provide services in very specific ways.